sahaku/AgenticDotnetConsole/README.md

   Passes arguments
   Streams output back to the user
 4. Tools
-Each tool performs a real action:
+	Each tool performs a real action

+# 🎯 Summary
+This project demonstrates a fully functional agentic .NET development environment powered by LLM‑driven planning and tool execution.
+It is ideal for:
+Autonomous code generation
+Rapid prototyping
+Teaching agentic architectures
+Experimenting with LLM‑powered developer tools